 Bondi is a fourth-generation Floridian who spent more than 18 years as a prosecutor, trying cases ranging from domestic violence to capital murder.
 With her successful first-time run for office in 2010, Bondi became the first female Attorney General in Florida’s history.

-SENIOR COUNSELOR FOR DC,
+MANAGING PARTNER FOR DC,

 CO-MANAGING PARTNER, TEL AVIV